Home » Blog » Governance Automation: Control processes securely and efficiently

 • Automate reporting to have complete transparency about the use of Microsoft 365 at all times.

-Step 6: Regular Review and Optimization
+Step 6: Regular review and optimization

 Monitor your automation and optimize it regularly: